-Credit cards offering balance transfer programs allow you to move debt from other credit cards so you can take advantage of lower interest rates.
+Credit cards offering balance transfer programs allow you to move debt from other credit cards to take advantage of lower interest rates.
 These types of cards generally require good to excellent credit scores.
 Juggling can get confusing, and you have to be on your game.
-Plus, make sure you have a plan, because when the music stops (the intro transfer rate is over), it can turn out to be very painful as mentioned above, with interest back to the beginning!!
+Plus, make sure you have a plan because when the music stops (the intro transfer rate is over), it can be very painful, as mentioned above, with interest back to the beginning!!

 There are limited options for individuals with average to bad credit scores.
-These cards rarely offer rewards, and the interest rates typically end up being much higher than with other cards.
-Ok, let’s be honest, the rate can be SKY HIGH!!
+These cards rarely offer rewards, and the interest rates are much higher than other cards.
+Ok, let’s be honest; the rate can be SKY HIGH!!
 Using these types of credit cards can help you improve your credit score to qualify for better credit card options in the future.
 So, there is a benefit, but not as apparent as other rewards programs.

 Student Credit Cards

 College students are not automatically qualified to receive a credit card (which is a good thing).
-In fact, Federal law prohibits credit card companies from issuing cards to anyone under 21 without proof of regular income or co-signer.
-A co-signer is someone that is willing to use their credit score to help an applicant boost theirs (for instance, I’ve co-signed for Mak & G to get a credit card).
-In situations where none of this is an option for a college student, secured credit cards are an option for them to establish a credit history.
+Federal law prohibits credit card companies from issuing cards to anyone under 21 without proof of regular income or co-signer.
+A co-signer is someone willing to use their credit score to help an applicant boost theirs (for instance, I’ve co-signed for Mak & G to get a credit card).
+In situations where none of this is an option for a college student, secured credit cards allow them to establish a credit history.